The Abandoned Migrant Farmworker Boy Who Became a Doctor

-Dr. Resa’s story is an antidote to today’s epidemic of intolerance, negative attitudes, hateful speech against those who are poor and who are immigrants.
-Dr. Resa’s life convincingly debunks stereotypes and myths concerning the intelligence, aptitude, and motivation of migrant workers who come to America in search of a better life.
+Dr. Resa’s story is an antidote to today’s xenophobia.
+Dr. Resa’s life convincingly debunks negative myths and stereotypes concerning the intelligence, aptitude, and motivation of migrant workers and their children who come to America in search of a better life.
 His story testifies to the universal truth that every child (including an abandoned Mexican American boy with a speech impediment, no family, and zero resources) has the potential to become a valuable, contributing member of our society.

 Ramon’s story is the story of human potential, the unique personal potential that exists within us independently from any external source.
 It is also a story of hope and how we can keep it alive inside, even when there is no visible evidence that our dreams can come true … you are not limited by your age, your health, your relationships, or your finances nearly as much as your unwillingness to dream and persist … Ramon is a unique and gifted individual with an important place in history.
 His legacy will be felt for many generations, maybe even forever. | Jim Cathcart – Author of The Acorn Principle

 Diane Wagner is the president of Epic Indy.
 Diane grew up in the San Francisco Bay Area.
 Diane graduated from Claremont McKenna College, where she received her BA in economics.
 After college, she did graduate work at the University of California at Irvine, earning her M.B.A. in marketing and finance.
 Diane is an entrepreneur who leverages extensive sales, marketing, finance and project management experience in her work as Executive Producer.